Tu carrito está vacío.

 Sucupira

-Heavy and resistant wood, often used for floors and boat decks.
-Very intense grain.
-We use it as an accent in multicolored boards.
+Heavy, sturdy wood, often used for floors and boat decks.
+Very intense veins.
+We use it as an accent on multicolored boards.

 Jatoba wood